 George Landis, Professor of Old Testament at Union Theological Seminary, told Time magazine, “In the eyes of the traditional church leaders, the popular authors who render angels into household pets, who invite readers to get in touch with their inner angels, or summon their own ‘angel psychotherapists’ or view themselves as angels in training are trafficking in ‘discount spirituality.”‘

 A desire for angels that is greater than a desire for the Creator will lead to trouble.
 Colossians 2:18 says, “Let no one cheat you of your reward, taking delight in false humility and worship of angels, intruding into those things which he has not seen, vainly puffed up by his fleshly mind.”

 There are two kinds of angels in the world.
-There are the real angels of God, and then there are what the Bible calls “angels of light.”
+There are the faithful angels of God, and then there are what the Bible calls “angels of light.”
 Angels of light are fallen angels.
-Second Corinthians 11:14-15 says, “And no wonder!
-For Satan himself transforms himself into an angel of light.
+Second Corinthians 11:14-15 says, “Satan himself transforms himself into an angel of light.
 Therefore [it is] no great thing if his ministers also transform themselves into ministers of righteousness, whose end will be according to their works.”

 The ability of Satan and his ministers to transform themselves into ministers of light is a very real deception.
 Two of the world’s major religions, Islam and Mormonism, started when someone listened to an angel who wasn’t telling the truth.
 First John 4:1 warns, “Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world.”

-1Billy Graham, Angels (Dallas: Word Publishing, 1975), 152.
+1Billy Graham, Angels (Dallas: Word Publishing, 1975), 5-6.

-4Nancy Gibbs, “Angels Among Us,” Time (December 27, 1992): 54.
+2Nancy Gibbs, “Angels Among Us,” Time (December 27, 1992): 56.